Assessment at ISU

 Assessment of Foundational Studies (General Education)

-At ISU, responsibility for the assessment and improvement of Foundational Studies rests with the committee charged with the guidance of that program.
-Within that framework, Foundational Studies conducts assessment with at least two purposes in mind: 1) to determine whether students are achieving the educational goals of the program; and 2) to improve instruction and to increase student academic achievement through a process of systematic feedback to faculty, academic programs, and the administration.
-Currently, ISU is participating in the Higher Learning Commission's Assessment Academy, a facilitated four-year process focusing on students' achievement of four Foundational Studies learning outcomes: Written communication, oral communication, critical thinking, and quantitative literacy.
-Details about the project are available here.
+At ISU, responsibility for the assessment and improvement of Foundational Studies (our general education curriculum) rests with the University College Council.
+Foundational Studies conducts assessment with at least three purposes in mind: 1) to determine whether students are achieving the educational goals of the program, 2) to improve instruction and to increase student academic achievement through a process of systematic feedback to faculty, academic programs, and the administration, and 3) to regularly review courses for inclusion in the Foundational Studies program.

 Assessment of Graduate Programs